vseryakov/backendjs/README.md

 - bkjs run-backend - run the backend or the app for development purposes, uses local app.js if exists otherwise runs generic server
 - bkjs run-shell - start REPL shell with the backend module loaded and available for use, all submodules are availablein the shell as well like core, db, api
 - bkjs init-app - create the app skeleton
-- bkjs pack-app - archive the app into .zip file including all dependencies and modules, all files starting with dot are excluded, also etc/*.local files are excluded as well
 - bkjs put-backend [-path path] [-host host] [-user user] - sync sources of the app with the remote site, uses BKJS_HOST env variable for host if not specified in the command line, this is for developent version of the backend only
-- bkjs init-server [-home path] [-user user] [-host name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.backend, optional -user tells to use existing user instead of creating user `backend`.
+- bkjs init-server [-home path] [-user user] [-host name] [-domain name] - initialize Linux instance(Amazon,CentOS) for backend use, optional -home can be specified where the backend home will be instead of ~/.bkjs, optional -user tells to use existing user instead of the current user.

+   **This command will create `/etc/sysconfig/bkjs` file with BKJS_HOME set to the home of the backendjs app which was pased in the command line.
+This makes the bkjs or bksh run globally regardless of the current directory.**

 # Deployment use cases